Kris Mayes: 2022 election

-Mayes was the Democratic nominee for the 2022 Arizona Attorney General election, running against Republican Abraham Hamadeh.
+Mayes was the Democratic nominee in the 2022 Arizona Attorney General election, running against Republican Abraham Hamadeh.
+The race was one of the closest in Arizona history and required a mandatory recount because the vote difference was significantly less than the 0.5% vote threshold required by state law for recounts.
+The recount started on December 5, 2022.

 In the final vote tally, Mayes led by 510 votes.
-The race was one of the closest in Arizona history and required a mandatory recount because the vote difference was significantly less than the 0.5% vote threshold required by state law for recounts.
-The recount started on December 5.
 On December 29, Judge Timothy Thomason announced the results of the recount, confirming Mayes as the winner with a reduced margin of 280 votes.